AscendingPassage.com HOME PAGE.

-A night wondrously clear and of a colour unknown to our climate; a
+A night wondrously clear and of a color unknown to our climate.
+A

 place of dreamlike aspect, fraught with mystery.
 The moon of a bright

-silver, which dazzles by its shining, illumines a world which surely
+silver, which dazzles by its shining, illuminates a world which surely

-is no longer ours; for it resembles in nothing what may be seen in
+is no longer ours, for it resembles nothing that may be seen in

 other lands.
 A world in which everything is suffused with rosy color

-beneath the stars of midnight, and where granite symbols rise up,
+beneath the stars of midnight, and where stone symbols rise up,

 ghostlike and motionless.

-Is that a hill of sand that rises yonder?
+Is that a hill of sand that rises over there?
 One can scarcely tell, for

-it has as it were no shape, no outline; rather it seems like a great
+it has no shape, no outline, rather it seems like a great

-rosy cloud, or some huge, trembling billow, which once perhaps raised
+rosy cloud.
+Perhaps some huge, trembling billow once raised

-itself there, forthwith to become motionless for ever. . . .
-And from
+itself there, to become motionless for ever. . . .
+And out from

-coloured too, a nameless, elusive rose; emerges, and stares with fixed
+colored too, a nameless, elusive rose.
+It emerges, and stares with fixed

 eyes and smiles.
 It is so huge it seems unreal, as if it were a

-reflection cast by some mirror hidden in the moon. . . .
+reflection cast by some mirror hidden on the moon. . . .

 And behind